The state of Assam has a number of religious festivals which are discussed elaborately below as follows:

 Bihu is the most awaited festival in the state of Assam.
-The major festival of Assam is Bihu, which is celebrated, in three different forms in three different times of the year, viz Bohag Bihu or Rongali Bihu in April, Magh Bihu or Bhogali Bihu in January and Kati Bihu or Kongali Bihu in the months of October/November.
+One of the major festivals of Assam, Bihu is celebrated, in 3 different forms during 3 different times of the year, viz Bohag Bihu or Rongali Bihu in April, Magh Bihu or Bhogali Bihu in January and Kati Bihu or Kongali Bihu in the months of October and November.

-The festival of Baishagu is generally celebrated by the Bodo Kachadis during mid-April.
-It is in fact the most cherished festival of the Bodo tribe.
+The festival of Baishagu is generally celebrated by the Bodo Kacharis tribe during mid-April.
 The Bodo tribe celebrates this festival in the season of spring at the advent of the New Year.
-This festival is devoted to Lord Shiva or Bathou as he is worshipped during this festival with utmost devotion and offerings of chicken and rice beer are made.
+This festival is devoted to Lord Shiva or ‘Bathou’ as he is worshipped during this festival with utmost devotion and offerings of chicken and rice beer.

 Rongker and Chomangkan

 The two most important festivals of the Kabris, an indigenous tribe of the Karbi Analong are Rongker and Chomangkan.
 The former one is a springtime festival and is performed at the beginning of the year, in the month of April.
 This festival also embodies various shades of merriment and is observed to propitiate different deities both male and female for the well being of the entire village.
 The main reason for celebrating this festival is to make the people free from the diseases and natural calamities throughout the year and also seek the blessings for bounteous yield of crops.
 The women-folk are not allowed to enter the premises of the worship during this auspicious festival.
-The latter one is a festival desiccated to the dead.
+The latter one is a festival dedicated to the dead.
 It can be redefined as a death ceremony.
-This is nonstop four days and four nights celebration and demands participation from every Karbi.
+This is a non-stop 4 days and night’s celebration and demands participation from every Karbi.

 Dehing Patkai Festival